Do I Hate Google?

 Does Criticism Equal Hate?

-Today I had a strange debate with one of the most renown experts on Google search, David Amerland.
+One day I had a strange debate with one of the most renowned experts on Google search.

 I won’t go into details but he got angry with me for writing “black hat link building techniques you can learn from Google“.